This post may contain affiliate links. Read our disclosure here.

 Top 25 FREE Things To Do in Boston

 Let’s start things off with a nice dip into the New England Aquarium.
 There are plenty of amazing sea creatures to entertain the kids ranging from a giant Pacific octopus to adorable penguins.
 You’re probably wondering how such a cool activity is free but thanks to Boston’s public library you can borrow a pass for free!
-You must be a MA resident or a student at a Boston university, pass will allow up to 4 people and is only available Sept.-June.
+You must be a MA resident or a student at a Boston university.
+Pass will allow up to 4 people and is only available Sept.-June.

 I am constantly blown away by the beauty of the night sky.
-People are so busy working they forget to take time to look up and appreciate the vast expanse of stats that litter our night sky.
+People are so busy working they forget to take time to look up and appreciate the vast expanse of stars that litter our night sky.
 Thankfully on Wednesday nights Boston University holds Public Open Night for free.
 Weather permitting it is every Wednesday night starting at 8:30 during the Spring and Summer.
 If you happen to be in Boston in the Fall or Winter it starts at 7:30.

 Hatch Shell is located in the south bank of the Charles River.
 The Hatch is a concert venue that is shaped like a bowl.
 There is a huge lawn where people listen to the various people that play.
 The best time to visit though is during July 4th.
 The park next to the Hatch Shell is called Esplanade.
 This park is jam packed with people celebrating our great country’s birth.
 Boston’s Pop Orchestra puts on a free amazing concert followed by a jaw dropping display of fireworks.

 The Emerald Necklace Conservatory is a collection of 6 amazing parks in Boston.
 Looking for a great place to let the kids run around and wear themselves out?
 Look no further.
 The parks include trails, basketball courts, baseball fields, tennis courts, cricket fields, and much much more.
 This free park system is a great way to spend an afternoon.